jovicjakov/ios-academy-app/README.md

 # Infinum Academy 2022 - iOS

-## iOS development course with a focus on how to program in Swift and use Xcode and Git for app development

 - Built a fully functional TV show app, which included features like users rating shows, attaching summaries and interacting through a comment section.